jmoya34/ROS2-Basic-Necessities/README.md

 )
 ```
 ![Image on how CMakeLists.txt should look](/imgs/cmake_txt.png)
-* Please note that if the top of the python script does not inolve a ```#! /usr/bin/env python3``` then colcon report an error.
+* Please note that if the top of the python script does not involve a ```#! /usr/bin/env python3``` then colcon report an error.
 Look at examples for more info.

 3. By going back into workspace directory we can colcon and source the package
 ```bash